-Brand new programs of study were introduced in September 2016 for all Key Stages.
-In Year 7, 8 and 9 the world around us will be brought to life through problem solving and detailed case studies on a variety topics including hazards and hazard management; crime; development issues around the world and the exploitation of ecosystems.
+In year 7, 8 and 9 the world around them will be brought to life through problem solving and detailed case studies on a variety topics including hazards and hazard management; disease; crime; development issues around the world and the exploitation of ecosystems.

-At A Level students will undertake 5 days of fieldwork, as well as gain in-depth knowledge about human and physical issues around the world and their management.
-Students will be equipped with proficient skills in evaluation, interpretation, geographical information systems and problem solving.
+At A Levels students will undertake 5 days of fieldwork, as well as learn in-depth knowledge about human and physical issues around the world and their management.
+Students will be equipped with proficient skills in evaluation, interpretation, geographical information systems and problem solving among many.